HOME • SEARCH • EMAIL • ABOUT

 Botany

 Tañgal is a small tree growing up to 8 meters or less in height, with many buttresses at the base.
 Bark is dark red.
 Leaves are ovate, 5 to 7.5 centimeters long, 2 to 5 centimeters wide, blunt at the tip and pointed at the base.
 Flowers are about 6 millimeters in length, borne on short stalks.
 Calyx lobes are linear, with pointed tips.
 Petals are five, smooth; tips are flat or notched, with three of four club-shaped appendages.
 Stamens are ten.
-Fruit is small, club-shaped or subovoid, surrounded near the base by the reflexed segments of the calyx.
+Fruit is small, club-shaped or subovoid, surrounded near the base by the reflexed segments of

 Distribution